Jafri115/dynamic_fraud_detection/README.md

 ```

 ### Contributing
-For questions or contributions, please contact Wasif Jafri
+For questions or contributions, please contact Wasif Jafri on GitHub at https://github.com/wasifjafri.